-Not too many bands enjoy the greatest success of their career with their ninth studio album, but that’s precisely what Germany’s Scorpions did when Love at First Sting arrived in record stores in March 1984.
+Not too many bands enjoy the greatest success of their career with their ninth studio album, but that’s precisely what Germany’s Scorpions did when Love at First Sting arrived in record stores on March 27, 1984.

 For almost 20 years, the Scorpions had bided their time on the fringes of success in America, while building a respectable career overseas throughout the '70s.
 At the start of the new decade, musical trends finally met their increasingly commercial sound.
 The Scorpions (along with fellow European veterans like Judas Priest and younger upstarts like Iron Maiden and Def Leppard) were ready to reap the rewards.

 The last vestiges of the Scorpions' outdated ‘60s and ‘70s influences had wisely been jettisoned years earlier, in tandem with original guitar wizard Uli Jon Roth.
 That left them to make just a few cosmetic improvements to Rudolf Schenker’s already highly focused songwriting, as heard on 1982’s hit-laden Blackout LP.
 With the help of longtime producer Dieter Dirks, the resulting Love at First Sting delivered another string of individual successes: "Rock You Like a Hurricane," their ultimate hard rock hit (No. 25 in the U.S.); "Big City Nights" an even catchier follow-up, tailor-made for the arenas they’d soon be packing; and "Still Loving You," the perfect tear-jerking ballad to win over female fans in droves.